 Before coming on board at Save the Student, Lauren spent a lot of her free time hunting for deals and money off dinner vouchers.
 She now scours the internet for deals daily, so you guys can save as much as possible!

-After growing up in Swansea and going to Southampton University, the excessive London prices (particularly on rent, alcohol and eating out) turned her into a professional deal hunter, to get the most out of a little.
+After growing up in Swansea and going to the University of Southampton, the excessive London prices (particularly on rent, alcohol and eating out) turned her into a professional deal hunter, to get the most out of a little.

 Favourite money-saving hack: Meal prep for your lunches and always cook for four or five in the evening - even if you’re eating alone.
 An extra few carrots, onions etc. They only cost pennies and can bulk a meal from serving two people to serving five.

 You’ll have hot, tasty meals for lunches that week and won’t be wasting money on meal deals and snacks.
 Lidl is a particular favourite for cheap meal ingredients.

 Tom joined Save the Student as Editor back in the summer of 2017 – presumably in a vain attempt to return to his time at nearby Queen Mary University, where his days were mostly spent playing FIFA with his flatmate.